 Trigger warning: The topic and language in this lecture are sensitive in nature.

-Albert J. Raboteau, Henry W. Putnam Professor of Religion Emeritus, Princeton University, gave the 2017 Ruth Knee Lecture on Spirituality and Social Work at the UChicago SSA on February 28, 2017.
+Albert J. Raboteau, Henry W. Putnam Professor of Religion Emeritus, Princeton University, gave the 2017 Ruth Knee Lecture on Spirituality and Social Work.

 2016 Ikuo Yamaguchi Memorial Seminar